Meet Our Team

 passion for buttered popcorn developed.

-Kara Strittmatter, MA, CMM • Meeting/Event Director
+Kara Strittmatter, MA, CMM • Director of Education and Support Services

 Kara Strittmatter joined the UMDF in 1997 and has enjoyed many roles in support of patient families.
 As the first employee, Kara has touched many through her leadership in member services, finance, fundraising, meeting planning, marketing and communications.
 Currently, she is thrilled to be dedicating her time as the UMDF Meeting Event Director and focusing on education in our mitochondrial community to help the patients and families we serve.

-Under her direction, the UMDF organizes a very successful annual international symposium which attracts more than 700 physicians, researchers, industry partners, patients, caregivers, and families.
+Under her direction, the UMDF organizes a very successful annual international conference which attracts more than 700 physicians, researchers, industry partners, patients, caregivers, and families.
 She is also very excited about expanding the UMDF’s education outreach and assist in the creation of a new educational portal to better serve the mitochondrial community.
 Kara has a Master of Arts in Communications and a Bachelor of Arts in Public Relations/Theatre.

 Rare Fact about Kara: Has played many theatrical roles in her life, including Peppermint Patty in the musical “You’re a Good Man Charlie Brown.”